-From what can be gleaned from hazy records, we believe that the first Catholic school was established in Gympie in 1872.
+The first Catholic school was established in Gympie in approximately 1872.
 In 1875, the Josephite Sisters opened a school at Monkland.
-This only operated for a few years and was accidentally burnt down.
-A Lay school then operated for a few years under the direction of Mr Johnny Bohan.
+After only a few years, the school was accidentally burnt down.
+A Lay school then operated for some years under the direction of Mr Johnny Bohan.

-The first group of Sisters of Mercy arrived in Gympie by coach from Maryborough on 29th March 1879.
+At the personal request of the Parish Priest, Fr.
+Matthew Horan, the first group of Sisters of Mercy arrived in Gympie by coach from Maryborough on 29th March 1879.
 They had travelled from Brisbane to Maryborough by boat.
-The presence of the Sisters of Mercy was due to some personal requests by the Parish Priest, Father Matthew Horan.
 Fr.
-Horan expressed his desire to develop a good Catholic school for his people.
-He even made a trip to Europe and Ireland to encourage some nuns to join his Gympie mission.
+Horan had expressed his desire to develop a Catholic school for his people and had made a trip to Europe and Ireland to approach a religious order to send some nuns to join his Gympie mission.

 Numbers soared to 600 in 1897 and this created the need for a new school.
 This was completed in 1899 when the present two-storey building was built for approximately 2000 Pounds ($4000).